Skip to content

 4. Execute task

-5. If successful, save lesson
+5. If successful, save a lesson to Lore (lore-sdk / Lore MCP)

 Pattern 2: Error Recovery with Learning